timnallen/little_shop/README.md

     (screenshot of welcome page)

-Once you reach the welcome page you can access the site as a visitor or log in as a user, merchant or visitor.
+Once you reach the welcome page you can access the site as a visitor or log in as a user, merchant or admin.
 Login information is included in the 'Useful Features' section.

 # Database Visualization